yega1009/Yega-Cho-Portfolio-Page/README.md

 ## Credits

-- Special Attribute to Flaticon for the background image
+- Special Attribute to Flaticon for the placeholder image
 <a href="https://www.flaticon.com/free-icons/frames" title="frames icons">Frames icons created by Freepik - Flaticon</a>

 N/A